jamestomasino/stutter/README.md

 - [ ] Syncing of personalization settings through browser sync
 - [ ] Seek-bar / rewind

+## Permissions

+This extension uses several permissions allowed by the web extensions API.

+### contextMenus

+Stutter allows you to read selected text by highlighting content and right-clicking to view the context menu option.
+This permission allows us to add the Stutter option to the context menu.

+### activeTab

+This permission allows the extension to inject the content script code into the browser tab when an action takes place, like clicking on the extension icon.
+It provides a limited access to the tab that's active when triggered.

+### storage

+Options in the settings page are stored in browser storage by using this permission.
+These settings persist between browser restarts.

+In a future release of stutter, these settings will sync between browsers if you have browser sync enabled.

 ## 3rd Party Runtime Libraries

 Full page content is analyzed and isolated by means of the [Mozilla Readability Library](https://github.com/mozilla/readability).
 The version in this project is modified for linting and exported as an es6 module.
 No changes have been made to the library logic.